 We first arrived on these shores from different countries and cultures – the pioneering Chinese, Japanese, Koreans, Indians, and Filipinos – and each has faced similar exclusion and blame in times of economic downturn, war, and contagion.
 The harsh 100-year history of systemic racism – from the 1850s to 1952 when the last of the existing measures to exclude Asian immigration and prevent Asians from becoming naturalized American citizens were repealed – forged the common, shared Asian experience of prejudice in America.

-The US Pan Asian American Chamber of Commerce Education Foundation (USPAACC) today believes we have the power to change the course of American history with an all-hands national movement to treat our community – and all diverse communities -- with respect, dignity and fairness, as equal participants in American life.
+The US Pan Asian American Chamber of Commerce Education Foundation (USPAACC) today believes we have the power to change the course of American history with an all-hands national movement to treat our community – and all underserved communities -- with respect, dignity and fairness, as equal participants in American life.

 There are five actions we must take: